Impact of Epistasis and Pleiotropy on Evolutionary Adaptation: Results

 \section{Results}

-We studied the impact of epistasis on adaptation by conducting evolutionary runs with different $K$ (which changes the landscape's ruggedness) and a fixed number of $N=20$ loci, for different mutation rates $\mu$ at a constant population size $\mathcal{N}$ of 5,000 individuals.
-In order to study only that part of evolutionary adaptation where a population climbs a local peak, each evolutionary run was initiated with a random selection of haplotypes of less than average fitness, akin to experiments with RNA viruses that are forced through bottlenecks~\cite{BurchChao1999,BurchChao2000}, or are subject to environmental change~\cite{Wichman1999}.
+We studied the impact of epistasis on adaptation by conducting evolutionary runs with different $K$ (which changes the landscape's ruggedness) and a fixed number of loci ($N=20$), for different mutation rates $\mu$ at a constant population size $\mathcal{N}$ of 5,000 individuals.
+In order to study only that part of evolutionary adaptation where a population climbs a local peak, each evolutionary run was initiated with a random selection of haplotypes of less than average fitness so that initially many beneficial mutations are available, akin to experiments with RNA viruses that are forced through bottlenecks~\cite{BurchChao1999,BurchChao2000}, or are subject to environmental change~\cite{Wichman1999}.
 The evolutionary dynamics of each run were similar in most cases: the population quickly adapts and situates itself near the top of a local peak, after which the population enters a period of stasis when exploration of the adjacent parts of the landscape does not turn up any more beneficial mutations (Fig.~\ref{NK_case}).
 This protocol is different (in terms of adaptation) from experiments in which only deleterious effects of mutations are studied, and advantageous mutations are found to be rare~\cite{Eyre-walker2007}.
 Thus, in this work we study the transient period of adaptation as opposed to mutation-selection balance.
-Initiating populations with a single genotype only does not change the evolutionary dynamics we observe.
+Initiating populations with a single genotype only does not change the evolutionary dynamics we observe (electronic supplementary material figure S1).